kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## Upgrade scenario

-By default, existing namespaced policies will not be allowed any host capability calls, which is backwards-incompatible.
+By default, existing namespaced policies will be allowed all host capability calls, which is backwards-compatible.

-Cluster Operators must configure their own PolicyServers and a mapping policy, or set `.Values.policyServer.namespacedPoliciesCapabilities` to `*` for the old insecure behavior.
+Cluster Operators must configure their own PolicyServers and a mapping policy, or set `.Values.policyServer.namespacedPoliciesCapabilities` to `[]` to not allow any host capability calls.

-We must note that existing namespaced policies must be mutated by the mapping policy.
+We must note that if done so, existing namespaced policies must be mutated by the mapping policy.
 Cluster Operators must trigger an update for their changed namespaced policies.

 ## Control scheduling of namespaced policies